Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with CLI Tools - Ollama/Ollama Running HuggingFace Models.md

-Ollama's model name from HuggingFace is in this format: hf.co/QuantFactory/Lite-Oute-1-300M-Instruct-GGUF
+Ollama's model name from HuggingFace is in the URL format: hf.co/QuantFactory/Lite-Oute-1-300M-Instruct-GGUF

 For example: